 - Embedding metadata into image files and/or the HTML of a web page showing the image.

 - Display of photo metadata by social media systems and search engines.

-- Michael Steidl, IPTC, test results of social media systems and photo platforms – how they deal with embedded metadata.
+- Michael Steidl, IPTC, test results of social media systems and image sharing platforms – how they deal with embedded metadata. –

-This conference will be held in conjunction with the CEPIC Congress 2019.
+This conference was held in conjunction with the CEPIC Congress 2019.

 The IPTC Photo Metadata Conference has been held for the past 12 years – find out what was presented and discussed at previous meetings.

 … in alphabetical order.

 Simon’s passion is using photogrammetry to create highly detailed and geolocated 3D models of what lies underwater, combining art and data in a truly unique way.
 Since the first 3D model of an iron gun appeared on screen the the idea of using a single image to record something ended and Simon now shoots thousands of images on a single dive to derive a 3D model.
 Meta data is one key element to managing the volume of data generated from a project and subjects include crashed aircraft, sunken ships and drowned towns such as Port Royal, Jamaica.
 His clients have included archaeologists and TV production companies, including National Geographic and Discovery Channel.
 See more of Simon’s work at www.deep3d.co.uk

 At Google, Anna manages a team of image professionals who specialize in imagery at scale.
 From curation to creation, her team works with products to understand their imagery needs, provide expert guidance, assist with imagery gaps and help to train classifiers to improve image results.
 In additional to content, she collaborates with infrastructure and machine learning teams on centralization of assets and image understanding.

 Prior to Google, Dickson led photography teams at The Huffington Post, The Wall Street Journal and IHeartRadio.
 At each position, she collaborated with product teams to build infrastructures that supports direct access to imagery, allowing for faster deployment of content.